-In discussion with staff they advised mandatory training, supervision and appraisal of staff was regularly provided.
-A schedule for mandatory training, annual staff appraisals and staff supervision was maintained and was reviewed during the inspection.
+Discussion with staff confirmed that mandatory training, supervision and appraisal of staff was regularly provided.
+A schedule for annual staff appraisals and staff supervision was reviewed at the last inspection.
+The schedule for mandatory training was maintained and was reviewed during the inspection.

-The person in charge and staff advised that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
-Samples of completed staff competency and capability assessments were reviewed and found to satisfactory.
+The registered manager and staff confirmed that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
+One completed staff competency and capability assessment was reviewed and found to be satisfactory.

-In discussion with the person in charge it was stated that no staff have been recruited since the previous inspection, therefore staff personnel files were not reviewed on this occasion.
+Discussion with the registered manager confirmed that no staff have been recruited since the previous inspection, therefore staff personnel files were not reviewed on this occasion.

-Arrangements were in place to monitor the registration status of staff with their professional body where applicable.
+Arrangements were in place to monitor the registration status of staff with their professional body.